seancroach/eslint-config-typescript/README.md

 ## Usage

-You can configure ESlint a variety of ways.
-I suggest to do a majority of your configurations from your `package.json`:
+You can configure ESlint a variety of ways; refer to the documentation [here](https://eslint.org/docs/user-guide/configuring) for more info.

+I suggest to do your
+configurations from your `package.json` whenever possible to reduce the amount of dotfiles in your project.
+For example, in your `package.json`, do the following:

 ```json
 {